7 Tips on How to Write a Business Blog That Will Convert

 You can find the search intent of a keyword by looking at what’s already ranking for it.
 Observe what the highest-ranking pieces do, and you’ll get a good indication of what people are looking for.

-A word of warning — if you write blog posts that have little or nothing to do with their target keywords, Google’s algorithm will be able to tell, and your content won’t rank.
+A word of warning — if you write blog posts for your business that have little or nothing to do with their target keywords, Google’s algorithm will be able to tell, and your content won’t rank.

 3. Craft compelling title tags, meta descriptions, and introductions